 (b) Insert the name of the person, company or other body on whom the notice is being served.
-In the case of a company, each of the partners by name.
-Service on (i) an occupier or (ii) a person having an interest in the land whose name cannot be ascertained after reasonable inquiry can be made in the manner provided by sub-section (2) of section 283 of the Town and Country Planning Act 1971.
-There is also provision in sub-section (3) of that section for service of notices in respect of Country Planning Act 1971.
+In the case of a company, service should be on the company, not on individual directors or officers.
+In the case of a partnership, service should be on be ascertained after reasonable inquiry can be made in the manner provided by sub-section (2) of section 283 of the Town and Country Planning Act 1971.
 There is also provision in sub-section (3) of that section for service of notices in respect of

 (c) Insert a full description of the land to which the notice relates, sufficient to enable its location and extent to be readily understood.
 Where there is a postal address for the land, this should be included.
 The land should also be shown on a plan attached to the notice, where possible.
-In drafting an enforcement notice regard should be had to the whole of the planning unit in respect of which it is alleged there has been a breach of planning control, not merely to that part of the land which is day of
+In drafting an enforcement notice regard should be had to the whole of the planning unit in respect of which it is alleged there has been a breach of planning control, not merely to that part of the land which is directly affected by the activities, or failure, constituting the alleged breach.

-2. NOW THEREFORE TAKE NOTICE that in exercise of the powers contained in the said section 87 of the Act of 1971 the Council HEREBY REQUIRE YOU within the period of two calendar months beginning with the date on which this notice takes effect to discontinue the use [of the said land] for the purpose of the storage of motor vehicle
+2. NOW THEREFORE TAKE NOTICE that in exercise of the powers contained in the said section 87 of the Act of 1971 the Council HEREBY REQUIRE YOU within the period of two calendar months beginning with the date on which this notice takes effect to discontinue the use [of the said land] for the wind was and was a said land.
+For the purpose of the storage of motor vehicle day of